 If you liked it then you should’ve put a ring on it

 The message in Beyonce’s “Single Ladies” is clear: if he wanted to be with her, he should have asked her to marry him.
-Repetition of “you should’ve put a ring on it” fires home to message to an ex and provides the song with a strong sense of rhythm.
+Repetition of “you should’ve put a ring on it” provides emphasis and rhythm.

 You and I must make a pact, we must bring salvation back

 I’ll reach out my hand to you, I’ll have faith in all you do

 Just call my name and I’ll be there

 Mariah Carey promises “I’ll be there” in a soothing and kind refrain.

 Like epistrophe, anaphora involves the repetition of a select word or phrase in order to draw attention to it.
 Unlike epistrophe, anaphora is placed at the beginning of successive phrases.
 Here are a few examples of anaphora versus epistrophe:

 First, imagine a friend is struggling with math.

 Math is so frustrating, challenging, and boring!